Oakland Athletics vs Cleveland Guardians: How to watch live on Peacock

-It’s the Oakland Athletics vs Cleveland Guardians live from Progressive Field at 11:30 AM this Sunday on Peacock.
+It’s the Oakland Athletics vs Cleveland Guardians live from Progressive Field at 11:30 AM today on Peacock.
 18 MLB games will be featured on the streaming service this season.
 Live coverage begins at 11:00 a.m ET.
 See below for additional information on how to watch the game.

 RELATED: MLB schedule 2022: Every Sunday morning baseball game on Peacock, matchups, what to know